gtunes-dev/fspulse/docs/src/scanning.md

 4. Configure scan options (hashing, validation)
 5. Start the scan and monitor real-time progress on the **Home** page

 The web UI supports both scheduled automatic scans and manual on-demand scans.
 You can create recurring schedules (daily, weekly, monthly, or custom intervals) or initiate individual scans as needed.
-See [Monitor & Scheduling](web_ui/monitor.md) for details.
+See [Monitor](web_ui/monitor.md) for details.

 Once a scan on a root has begun, it must complete or be explicitly stopped before another scan on the same root can be started.
 Scans on different roots can run independently.